Gotchas & Edge Cases

 6. Nested properties need intermediate objects

-Assigning to a deeply nested path like Data.a.b.c fails if the intermediate objects (Data.a, Data.a.b) do not already exist.
-Jyro does not auto-create parent objects on assignment.
+Assigning to a deeply nested path like Data.a.b.c throws a runtime error if the intermediate objects (Data.a, Data.a.b) do not already exist.
+Property access on a missing key returns null, and attempting to set a property on null (or any non-object type) is a runtime error.
+Jyro does not auto-create parent objects on assignment (i.e. no autovivification).

 Create each level explicitly, or assign a nested literal: